(2 pm. – promoted by ek hornbeck)

-My beautiful, beloved pet Noble Macaw, McGee, passed over into Bird Heaven on Sunday night, February 7th, 2010, at the age of about 20.
+Sadly, my beautiful, beloved pet Noble Macaw, McGee, passed over into Bird Heaven on Sunday night, February 7th, 2010, at the age of roughly 20.
 I found him dead, at around 10:30 p. m., on the bottom of his cage.
-It was very much of a shock, which has gradually been wearing off, with time, and a new pet bird, about who I’ve written below, as an update and sort of continuation with my love and experience with exotic birds.
-So saying, I’ve decided to start off by writing a memoir to my Noble Macaw, McGee.
-Here goes:
+It was very much of a shock, which I still haven’t gotten over, but I hope it’ll wear off soon.

 I had been wanting a pet bird for quite a long time.
 After doing some research and looking in various pet stores, we hit upon one in Boston’s Back Bay area called Back Bay Aquarium & Pet Shop, which is no longer in business.
 After looking at some Noble Macaws, I decided I wanted a Noble Macaw as a pet.
 After going on vacation for a couple of weeks, I picked out one of the young, green macaws, with a blonde beak, red under the wings, and olive yellow underneath closer to the body.
 Accompanied by my parents, I picked out the bird, selected a cage, reserved the bird and, then my parents and I went to lunch at Chang-Sho, a popular Chinese restaurant in Cambridge’s Porter Square.
 All during lunch, we kept throwing out names for the bird, and my mother finally asked me “What’s the name that Ian (my younger brother) constantly calls you out of affection?”
 “McGee”, I replied.
 So, the name stuck, and we all agreed that the name “McGee” was a good name for the bird.